thismatters/django-ctb/README.md

 Represents a manufacturing run of a project version.
 Specify the number of instances of the project version that you will build.

+Any `ProjectPart`s which were marked "optional" may be added to the `excluded_project_parts`.
+When added, these project parts will not be omitted from clearing actvities.

 When `cleared` (described below), the parts needed to build the lot will be reserved from the inventory.
 When `completed` these reservations will be utilized.